j-sieben/PIT/Doc/output_modules.md

 This module sends mail messages containing the messages received.
 As this output module has to create message texts with salutations etc. it depends on helper package `UTL_TEXT` [see here](https://github.com/j-sieben/UTL_TEXT).
 The dependency is mild though, so if you don't want to utilize this package it will not take too long to replace it with your own utility.

 This module create a table named `PIT_MAIL_QUEUE`.
 It implements the `LOG` method only and differs between fatal and »normal« errors in that it sends a mail directly if a fatal error occurs whereas it stores message of level `pit.LEVEL_ERROR` at the mail queue.
 There is a functionality in the accompanying package that allows to send a report with all error messages once a day, controlled by a scheduler job.

+### `PIT_APEX`

+This module integrates `PIT` into an APEX environment.
+Main task of the package is to convert messages to APEX error messages and integrate them into the APEX error or debug stack.
+Together with this module, a special session adapter called `PIT_APEX_ADAPTER` is created that replaces the normally used `PIT_DEFAULT_ADAPTER`.
+This is because in APEX the session information may not be taken from the database session but the APEX session identified by the session id contained in `USERENV`.
+Plus, this adapter checks whether APEX is set to debug mode.
+If so, the adatper recommends a context switch to a context named `CONTEXT_APEX` that switches debugging on and chooses `PIT_APEX` as the only output module.

+This module implements the `LOG`, `PRINT`, `NOTIFY` and `ENTER/LEAVE` methods.
+Method `NOTIFY` is experimental and not fully implemented yet, as the plan is to deliver messages to APEX via a WebSocket server.

+Setting APEX to debug does emit any `ENTER/LEAVE` call stack entries.
+This is bound to `LEVEL5` and upward.
+So to see those entries, set the debug level accordingly.

+The constructor will check whether APEX is usable, i.e. whether there is a living APEX session context.
+If not, the module will be installed, but not available.

 # Writing your own output module